Historic Mansions on-site at the Cleveland History Center

 Sundays: 1 pm, 2 pm, 3 pm

-Additionally, the Hay Mansion is open to the public for self-guided walk-throughs.
+Additionally, the first floor of the Hay-McKinney Mansion is open to the public for self-guided walk-throughs.
+To view the second floor you must be on one of our guided tours

 Space is limited to 12 guests per tour.
 No reservation is necessary; although, registration in the Museum Store is required the day of your visit.
 Tours do fill quickly.
 If you’re bringing a large group, we suggest you call (216) 721-5722 ext.
 1108 in advance to reserve your time.